thennen/counting-molecules/README.md

 [![DOI](https://zenodo.org/badge/141155345.svg)](https://zenodo.org/badge/latestdoi/141155345)

-This project is a set of functions to automate the counting and categorization of molecules, specifically tailored for data generated from low temperature scanning probe microscopes.
+This project contains a set of functions to automate the counting and categorization of molecules, and is specifically tailored for data generated from low temperature scanning probe microscopes.

-The functionality of this code was used to generate Fig. 3 of [this publication.](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201812334)
+We described our approach in [this article](https://www.softwareimpacts.com/article/S2665-9638(22)00041-0/fulltext), and this code was also used to generate Fig. 3 of [this publication.](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201812334)

 ## Getting Started

 This is a glorified script that makes use of existing python libraries.
 Written in python 3+, if unsure, start by installing [Anaconda](https://www.anaconda.com/download).

-We wrote up an explanation (7 pages) of this package posted on the ArXiv [here](https://arxiv.org/abs/2203.01998).

 ### Dependencies